Pranav175-bit/jordan-sneaker-market-analysis/README.md

 - GOAT recorded the highest sales volume.
 - Deadstock sneakers achieved the highest resale prices and profitability.
 - Inventory turnover remained relatively consistent across shoe models.
-- No single product outperformed across every KPI, indicating that product prioritization should align with the business objective, whether the focus is profitability, customer demand, or inventory turnover.
+- No single product outperformed across every KPI, indicating that product prioritization should align with the organization's business objectives, whether the focus is profitability, customer demand, or inventory efficiency.

 ---